 My daughter loves a good party.
 Let’s face it, who doesn’t (apart from the parents!).
-The entertainment, the food, the dancing AND, of course, the cake.
 However, whilst she is happy to get involved in most aspects of a party, when it comes to joining in any games, she prefers to observe from afar.

-The easy option would be to hire an entertainer, however she really wants to play games.
-So my challenge is to find activities where everyone is a winner.
+The easy option would have been to hire an entertainer, however, she really wanted to play games.
+So my challenge was to find activities where everyone was a winner.

-My grand plan is that a prize is given to every child whenever they take part in a game.
-So at the end of the party each child should have exactly the same.
+My grand plan was to give a prize/party bag favour to every child whenever they take part in a game.
+So at the end of the party, each child should have exactly the same.
 Instead of offering party bags, the children can collect the contents of their own party bag throughout the course of the party.
-Perhaps the first game can be to win the party bag vessel (be it a bag, a bucket, box, etc.)?
+Perhaps the first game can be to win or design the party bag vessel (be it a bag, a bucket, box, etc.)?
+We did this at my daughter’s last party and it went down incredibly well.
+Every single child participated.

 1. Treasure Hunt